afqueiruga/cornflakes/README.md

 License
 -------

+Copyright (C) Alejandro Francisco Queiruga, 2015-2018

 Cornflakes is released under version 3 of the GNU Lesser General Public License, as per LICENSE.txt.

-Cite this repository if you refer to the code or, unlikely, use it.
+Cite this repository if you refer to the code or use it.